Angora rabbit: French Angora

 This breed has a dense undercoat.
 If the texture is correct it requires less maintenance than other Angora breeds.
 Small ear tufts are allowed but not usually preferred by breeders.
-ARBA recognizes the same colors as with English Angora, plus broken.
+ARBA recognizes the same colors as with English Angora, plus ticked and wide band.
 They are shown at ARBA shows using the types 'white' and 'colored' (broken being a colored).
 As with other ARBA-shown rabbits, toenails should also be only one color.